 We have discussed how to estimate the permutation p-value of the most significant linkage/association.
 Permutation p-values can also be used to assess the significance of each locus in multiple loci mapping.
-Doerge and Churchill [Doerge and Churchill, 1996] have proposed two permutation-based thresholds for multiple loci mapping, namely the conditional empirical threshold (CET) and residual empirical threshold (RET).
-Suppose k markers have been included in the genetic model, and we want to test the significance of (k+1)-th marker by permutation.
+Doerge and Churchill (1996) have proposed two permutation-based thresholds for multiple loci mapping, namely, the conditional empirical threshold (CET) and residual empirical threshold (RET).
+Suppose k markers have been included in the genetic model, and we want to test the significance of the (k + 1)th marker by permutation.
 The samples can be stratified into 2^k genotype classes based on the genotype of the k markers that are already in the model (here we still assume genotype is a binary variable).
 CET is evaluated based on permutations within each genotype class.
-Alternatively, the residuals of the k-marker model can be used to test the significance of the (k+1)-th marker.
-RET is calculated by permuting the residuals across the entire experimental population.
-RET is more powerful than CET when the genetic model is correct.
-This is because the permutation is not restricted by the 2^k stratifications.
+Alternatively, the residuals of the k-marker model can be used to test the significance of the (k + 1)th marker.
+RET is calculated by permuting the residuals across the individuals.
+RET is more powerful than CET when the genetic model is correct since the permutations in RET are not restricted by the 2^k stratifications.
 Our permutation p-value estimation method can be applied to RET estimation without any modification, and it can also be used to estimate CET with some minor modifications.
 Specifically, let conditional desired partitions be the desired partitions that can be generated by the conditional permutations.
-Then in equation (5), N_n should be calculated as the number of conditional desired partitions instead of the total number of desired partitions.
-In equation (6), $P(r, \alpha)$ remains the same and $C_U(r)$ need to be calculated by counting the number of conditional desired partitions within distance r from at least one of the observed genotype profiles.
+Then in equation (2.5), N_p should be calculated as the number of conditional desired partitions instead of the total number of desired partitions.
+In equation (2.6), $P(r, \alpha)$ remains the same and $C_U(r)$ needs to be calculated by counting the number of conditional desired partitions within distance r from at least one of the observed genotype profiles.

 There are some limitations in the current implementation of our method, which are also the directions of our future developments.
 First, we only discuss binary markers in this paper.
-The counting procedures in proposition 4 and 5 (Supplementary Materials) can be extended in a straightforward way to apply to the genotypes with three levels.
-However some practical considerations need to be addressed carefully, for example, the definition of the distance between genotype profiles and the choice of the best partition.
-Secondly, the serial counting approximation relies on the assumption that the correlated genotype profiles are close to each other.
+The counting procedures in Propositions 4 and 5 (see Section IV in the Supplementary Materials [Sun and Wright (2009)]) can be extended in a straightforward way to apply to the genotypes with three levels.
+However, some practical considerations need to be addressed carefully, for example, the definition of the distance between genotype profiles and the choice of the best partition.
+Second, the serial counting approximation relies on the assumption that the correlated genotype profiles are close to each other.
 This is true for genotype data in linkage studies, but in general is not true for association studies, where the proximity of correlated markers in haplotype blocks may be too coarse for immediate use.
 We are investigating a clustering algorithm to reorder the genotype profiles according to correlation rather than physical proximity.
-Finally, our work here points toward extensions to the use of continuous covariates, which can be applied, for example, to map gene expression traits to the raw measurements of copy number variations [Stranger et al., 2007].
+Finally, our work here points toward extensions to the use of continuous covariates, which can be applied, for example, to map gene expression traits to the raw measurements of copy number variations [Stranger et al. (2007)].